International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 ##	Graduation Levels Criteria

 Every IDSA project has an associated maturity level.
 Proposed IDSA projects should state their preferred maturity level.
 A two-thirds supermajority is required for a project to be accepted as incubating or graduated.
-If there is not a superma-jority of votes to enter as a graduated project, then any graduated votes are re-counted as votes to enter as an incubating project.
+If there is not a supermajority of votes to enter as a graduated project, then any graduated votes are counted again as votes to enter as an incubating project.
 If there is not a supermajority of votes to enter as an incubating project, then any graduated or incubating votes are recounted as sponsorship to enter as a sandbox project.
 If there is not enough sponsorship to enter as a sandbox stage project, the project is rejected.
 This voting process is called fallback voting.

 The criteria for each stage of maturity are described below, and there is a separate Project Proposal process (see above).